 - Biological women endure premenstrual syndrome and exhibit related symptoms such as irritability to varying degrees.

 Are any of these truthful statements offensive?
-If so, why?
+If so, which ones and why?
 Truth isn’t relative, but opinions are.
 There is something to be said for the way in which a sentence is structured and the spirit of words.
 You can be incredibly nasty and state fact at the same time.
 This is the only area where relativity comes into play.

 I will finally tell you what’s got my goat.
-Hollywood and the fashion industry seem exempt from these discriminatory practices, despite practicing ageism, sexism, and racism more than anyone.
+Hollywood and the fashion industry seem exempt from these discriminatory practices, despite boldly and triumphantly practicing ageism, sexism, and racism.
 As for ageism, why is it that we let certain cases slide that are incredibly dangerous, and then condemn other ageist situations that are mere situations of truth-telling?
 Our latest book release How To Experience Death For Beginners received mixed reviews.
 Albeit the majority are passionately positive; some have been seriously scathing.
 To an alarming degree.
 We expected some emotional reactions because Jessica Branton’s book contains highly controversial subject matter.
 It explores the dangers of self-harm, but the main characters clearly establish that cutting is not the answer to any circumstance.
 Jessica’s book also contains situations of stalking, which could trigger many survivors of that particular crime.
 Several bloggers didn’t like these topics and were not shy with their opinions.

 Those reviews are for another occasion.
 I want to focus on the ageist responses we are getting.
 How To Experience Death For Beginners was written by a 14-year-old.
 Yes.
 Jessica Branton was only 14 when she completed her first novel.
 One reviewer quoted, “There is nothing wrong with this book at all… I just don’t think we should care what a 14-year-old has to say.”
 For real.